haymanmk/EIPWebServer/README.md

-*Register Session* (CMD: 0x65)
+### <a name="register_session"></a>Register Session (CMD: 0x65)

-The session handle value is used to identify messages sent between two devices that use this session.
-Client device send RegisterSession request to server, once master receives the request, then it further creates a Session Handle and returns in the RegisterSession reply.
+The **Session Handle** as shown in the encapsulation header is an identifier used to mark the packets sent between devices in the same session.
+Originator sends a **RegisterSession** command to target, once target receives the request, then it further creates a Session Handle and returns a **RegisterSession** reply back to Originator to indicate that it has registered a session for Originator.

 ![encapsulation packet structure](/images/EncapsulatePacketStructure.png)

-*Forward Open* (CMD: 0x6F, Class: 0x06, InstanceID: 0x01)
+### <a name="forward_open"></a>Forward Open (CMD: 0x6F, Class: 0x06, InstanceID: 0x01)

-To access **Forward open** service in Connection Manager Instance, **SendRRData** command is chosen, and pack the necessary information like *Type ID*(0xB2, UCCM), Object Instance *Service Code*(0x54, ForwardOpen) and *Path segments with required parameters.
+To access **Forward open** service in Connection Manager Instance, **SendRRData** command is chosen, and encapsulate the necessary information like *Type ID*(0xB2, UCCM), Object Instance *Service Code*(0x54, ForwardOpen) and *Path segments with required parameters as a payload.

-> *Path is composed of different segments each segment is encoded with different purpose which can be like specifying target class, instance ID, and attribute.
+> *Path is composed of different segments each segment is encoded with different purposes like specifying target class, instance ID, and attribute.

+### <a name="start_messaging"></a>Start Messaging

+After above steps all finished, ether target or originator will repeatedly send data every **RPI** microseconds via UDP.
+RPI is in short of **Requested Packet Interval** which is the requested time between packets in microseconds.